Instead of using the Phong shader in your 3D modeling tool, you can use the Materials Settings panel to apply shaders and texture maps to objects.

 The Materials Settings panel.

-The Loaded materials list shows the individual parts of an uploaded model.
-Select each part to assign a shader and texture maps to each.
+The Loaded materials list shows the materials applied to the model at the time of upload.
+If no materials are assigned, a single default material is applied to all parts of the model.
+Select each material to assign a shader and texture maps to each.

 |Example usage of Standard, Standard+Alpha Mask, and Standard+Emissive shaders.|